A5kar/A5kar.github.io/_posts/2022-01-03-probability-models-and-axioms.markdown

 General framework to calculate probability consists of the following steps:

 - Specify the sample space $$\Omega$$.
-- Specify the probability law
+- Specify the probability law/distribution
 - Identify an event of interest
 - Calculate...